 Clinton Community College has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.

 The student to faculty ratio at Clinton Community College is about average at 16 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Clinton Community College is 53%.
 This is higher than the national average of 47%.

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Clinton Community College is a good bit lower than the national rate of 68%.
+The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
+The 44% rate at Clinton Community College is a good bit lower than the national rate of 68%.
 This could be for a number of reasons, such as students transferring after a year because they changed majors.